 Will I have a scar?

 Whether you will have a small, medium, long, or no scar at all depends on whether your doctor needs to make an incision (a cut in your skin).
-Some surgical procedures can be done without any cuts.
+Some surgical procedures can be done without any cuts (such as an IUD insertion).
 Other types of surgeries require your surgeon to cut the skin to remove something.
 For example, an appendectomy requires a small size cut on your belly to remove your appendix.
 Sometimes, the cuts and stitches are made inside.
 One example of this is a tonsillectomy (removal of tonsils).

 If I have an incision, how long will it take to heal?